 If you find a tick make sure to remove it immediately.
 Using a pair of tweezers is the recommended method of removal.
 Grip the head of the tick, as close to the skin as possible, and pull slowly.
 Don’t use a lit match as this may cause the tick to regurgitate and spread any disease it may have.

 Getting a professional service to come out and treat your property is the best way to make sure no ticks turn your home into their home.
-Alliance Landscape has excellent tick control services customized for your property.
+Alliance Landscaping has excellent tick control services customized for your property.
 Contact us now for more information or call (603) 622-1111.